metis-data/metis-book/docs/Quickstart.md

 ## Creating a project

 Metis captures everything under an umbrella called Project.
-It consists of three parts: recent activity, CI/CD, and monitoring dashboard.
+It consists of three parts: recent activity, CI/CD, and observability dashboard.

 Let’s start by creating a new project.
 Go to [Projects](https://app.metisdata.io/projects) and click on **_Create New Project_**: